sl-design-system/components/CONTRIBUTING.md

 This is an international project and as such everything uses the American English language.

 When writing code in this project, please follow the following naming conventions:
-- For NPM packages, we use the `sanomalearning` organization with the `slds-` prefix for the actual packages; for example: `@sanomalearning/slds-core`
+- For NPM packages, we use the `sl-design-system` organization with component name for the actual packages; for example: `@sl-design-system/button`
 - For web components, we use the `sl-` prefix; for example: `<sl-button>`
 - All web component events use the `sl-` prefix and "dasherize" convention; for example: `sl-active-item-change`